 Finding great field trips can be difficult.
 Their site has a U.S. map which you can click on your state and see a guide for the most popular places to visit.
 This is a wonderful resource that includes a description, address, hours of operation, cost, and contact information for each destination.
 Field trip planning has never been so easy!

 Keeping children mentally engaged during the summer can be a challenge.
 The Summer Fun Reading Program hosted by the Homeschool Buyers Co-op can help with that.
 It’s free to join, and you just fill out a short form each day that includes some basic information along with the title and author of the books read and the amount of time spent reading them.

-The contest runs until August 15, 2018, this year.
-There will be three names drawn.
-The Grand Prize winner will receive a $100 gift certificate from Amazon.
-The First Runner Up will get $75 and the Second Runner Up $50.
-Each time your child’s minutes are recorded, it counts as an entry into the drawing.
+The contest goes until fall and they pick three winners.
+The grand prize winner receives a $100 gift certificate from Amazon.
+First runner up gets $75 and the second runner up $50.
+Every time you record your child’s minutes, it’s an entry into the drawing.